EnriqueSLeeK/Advent-of-Code/README.md

 My solutions to the challenges given by Advent of Code xD

-To run my script on "2021" folder you will need to install: _xclip_
+To run my script in the "2021" folder you will need to install: _xclip_
 ```
           |
          -+-